toriihq/hapi-saml2/README.md

       logout: async (request) => {}, // required. should logout the user on the app
       apiPrefix: '/saml', // prefix for added routes
       redirectUrlAfterSuccess: '/', // url to redirect to after successful login
-      redirectUrlAfterFailure: '/' // url to redirect to after failed login }
+      redirectUrlAfterFailure: '/', // url to redirect to after failed login
+      boomErrorForMissingConfiguration: Boom.badImplementation('SAML instance is not configured'), // Boom error to throw on missing configuration error
+      boomErrorForIncorrectConfiguration: Boom.badImplementation('SAML configuration is incorrect') // Boom error to throw on incorrect configuration error
+    }
   })